Celebrating women in history

 Speaker and Author

 Joanna Foat, speaker, author, researcher and environmentalist, uncovered the forgotten history of the Lumberjills in the Women’s Timber Corps in WW2.
-She is the author of two books, has given over 100 public talks across the UK and wrote the Lumberjills exhibition for Forestry England.
+She is the author of two books, has given nearly 200 public talks across the UK and wrote the Lumberjills exhibition for Forestry England.

 Joanna has been interviewed on BBC Radio 4 Woman’s Hour, BBC TV’s How We Won The War, Walking Wartime Britain, Great British Menu and Dan Snow’s History Hit Podcast among others.